• Course Introduction

 Please take a few minutes to give us feedback about this course.
 We appreciate your feedback, whether you completed the whole course or even just a few resources.
 Your feedback will help us make our courses better, and we use your feedback each time we make updates to our courses.

-If you come across any urgent problems, email contact@saylor.org or post in our discussion forum.
+If you come across any urgent problems, email contact@saylor.org.

 • Certificate Final Exam